Security-Onion-Solutions/securityonion-docs/configuration.rst

 Evaluation
 ----------

-The ``EVAL`` option allows you to quickly and easily evaluate Security Onion.
+The Evaluation option allows you to quickly and easily evaluate Security Onion.
 It works well for classroom or small lab environments.
 Evaluation is **not** designed for production usage.
+Choose ``EVAL``, follow the prompts, and then proceed to the :ref:`post-installation` section.

 Production Server - Standalone
 ------------------------------